Create sidecar files for altered raws only

 At first this might seem like a straight forward thing to do – after all, it's how dt used to work.
 However, the sidecars not only contain the edit history but also color labels, tags/keywords and, most importantly, the rating.
 Now by default there no color labels or tags assigned that needed to be stored in an XMP, however, every image gets a rating at import.
 And since that initial rating is configurable we can't even make it up from thin air the next time you import the image.
 So even if it's not obvious at first: in darktable there is no image without data that needs to be remembered.
 Thus every image gets a sidecar file.

-#2 Updated by Mihai Sorin Dobrescu over 3 years ago
+#2 Updated by Mihai Sorin Dobrescu almost 4 years ago

 As software developer myself I understand the difficulties of some feature implementation.